 Volvo XC60 Recharge hybrid dashboard

 All XC60s get a nine-inch portrait-orientated tablet touchscreen infotainment system in the centre of the dashboard.
 It’s flanked by a pair of nice metal air vents, while the plastics and leather that line the rest of the interior mean that, when you factor in the hybrid technology as well, the car's price tag starts to make sense.
-That display is joined by a 12.3-inch digital dial panel, which continues the hi-tech theme.
+That display is joined by 12.3-inch digital dials, which continue the high-tech theme.
 It’s not as configurable as some rival systems, but there’s enough functionality on offer here that you certainly won’t feel short-changed.
 A 2021 update added Android-based technology to the screen.

 One drawback of the system is that the climate controls are integrated into the touchscreen.
 It’s a small point, and while it means the dashboard is free of buttons and therefore clutter, you have to use the screen to adjust the temperature and fan speed.
 Thankfully, Volvo has fully embraced the Android Automotive operating system; many of the car’s basic functions like the heated seats, navigation and radio controls can be programmed using “Hey Google” voice commands.
 We found the system pretty responsive and easy to use.